mar10/nutree/docs/sphinx/ug_mutation.rst

     # Append a copy of branch 'b1' to 'a1'
     tree["a1"].add(tree["b1"])

-Filtering and set-like operations usually return the result as a new tree instance::
+Filtering, copy, and diff operations usually return the result as a new tree instance::

     def pred(node):